 Some people say that creativity starts with curiosity and maybe that kind of ‘passion’ to explore and try new things.

-My children go to Steiner school and I know that in some Steiner education philosophies there is the idea that we shouldn’t try to provide definitive answers to our children to the questions that they ask.
+My children go to Steiner school and I know that in Steiner education there is an idea that as parents we could try to avoid providing definitive answers to our children to the questions that they ask.
 This is because answering everything in a matter of fact manner can lead to the question becoming ‘closed’ and no longer interesting to the child. – It takes away the sense of mystery and wonder about how things work.
 The goal here is to keep the children engaged in questioning things and immersed in a sense of wonder.

 For older students it can be good to practice processes that encourage changing perspectives and thinking about things differently.
-These can include things like divergent thinking exercises, brainstorming and mind-mapping sessions, asking questions differently, challenging assumptions, synectics, and using Edward Debono’s thinking hats.
+These can include things like divergent thinking exercises, brainstorming and mind-mapping sessions, asking questions differently, challenging assumptions, synectics, and using Edward Debono’s thinking hats, as examples.

-One technique I sometimes suggest to my design students, particularly if they are feeling stuck, is to say ‘well how do you think … would approach it’, and suggest a different artist or designer that they know.
+One micro technique I sometimes suggest to my design students, particularly if they are feeling stuck, is to say ‘well how do you think … would approach it’, and suggest a different artist or designer that they know.
 I think this is interesting because it is a relatively simple method that takes a person out of themselves and their own regular way of approaching things.
 Similarly sometimes I think it can be useful to assume a different highly critical persona to critique your own work.

 Otherwise this article is still a work in progress and I am hoping to add and elaborate on more specific methods to develop creativity here in the future.

 In the meantime if you might want to start with Creativity Techniques on wikipedia.